mypalmike/skastic/README.md

 Skastic also requires tesseract 3.x for optical character recognition.
 The command line tool must be installed on the system and accessible from the user's PATH.
 On MacOS, tesseract can be installed using brew.
 For other platforms, see https://github.com/tesseract-ocr/tesseract for detailed installation instructions.

 I have yet to create a setup.py file and it's not yet on pypi.
-For now, just copy the skastic python source files into a directory, put your image files there, and run "./skastic.py <filename>".
-Filenames should be of the form <name>.ska.png.
+For now, just copy the skastic python source files into a directory, put your image files there, and run "./skastic.py" with options and the filename of the expression to evaluate.
+Skastic source code filenames should end in .ska.png.

 ## Usage